Dhiggins94/Comicpedia/README.md

 ## Project Description

-This website will enable the user select between hero, or villian  and get a random person from eother alignment as well as any information about said person such as their first issued apperance.
+This website will enable the user select between hero, or villian  and get a random person from either alignment as well as any information about said person such as their first issued apperance.

 ## API and Data Sample

-Specify the API you are using and include a link.
-Show us a snippet of JSON returned by your API so we know you can access it and get the info you need

 i intend to use this superheroAPI. https://superheroapi.com/index.html. here is the json of a characters biography